jennamowbray/ownCloud-Quickstart/Quickstart.md

 # Owncloud Quickstart Guide
-The purpose of this guide is to provide administrators with the information that they need to install and configure an Owncloud server and to instruct users on how to connect to the ownCloud server using the desktop client or mobile app.
+The purpose of this guide is to provide administrators with the information that they need to install and configure an ownCloud server and to provide users with the information that they need to connect to the ownCloud server using the desktop client or mobile app.

 # Administrators